Fagrell/cleanqt.io-posts/07-aug-2018/post.md

 * It's not possible to use a custom allocator in any of the Qt containers.
 * None of the C++11 (or above) features/API have been implemented such as `emplace()` or rvalue-`push_back()`.
 * No exception handling.
-* The types must implement the default constructor and copy-constructor in order to be used in a Qt container.
+* The types must implement a default constructor, a copy-constructor and an assignment operator in order to be used in a Qt container.
 * Move-only types are not (and will never be) supported because of Qt containers' principle of implicit sharing (see below for details about implicit sharing).

 ## Implicit sharing